Hakerh400/ultra-block/readme.md

 ### How it works

 UltraBlock injects a certain script in webpages.
 The script then prepares the environment, overrides almost all built-in functions and controlls the execution of all webpages' scripts.
 Webpage content is not displayed until all ads are removed or prevented from appearing.
-Comparing to AdBlock, which is capable of removing about 80% of ads, UltraBlock is capable of removing about 99.9% of ads.
+Comparing to AdBlock, which is capable of removing about 80% of ads, UltraBlock is capable of removing 100% of ads.

 ### Other features